someweisguy/esp_dmx/README.md

 The `response_type_t` type contains the following fields:

 - `err` evaluates to `true` if an error occurred reading DMX or RDM data.
-More information on error handling can be found in the [RDM Packet Errors](#rdm-packet-errors) section.
+More information on error handling can be found in the [Error Handling](#error-handling) section.
 - `type` is the type of the RDM response received.
 It can be any of the RDM response types enumerated above or `RDM_RESPONSE_TYPE_NONE` if no response was received.

 The remaining response field is a union which should be read depending on the value in `type.`